Cursed (2000 TV series)

 Cursed, later renamed The Weber Show, is an American sitcom television series that ran on NBC from October 26, 2000 to April 26, 2001.
-It starred Steven Weber, Amy Pietz, Wendell Pierce, and Chris Elliott.
+It stars Steven Weber, Amy Pietz, Wendell Pierce, and Chris Elliott.

 Overview

 The show is notable for having an abrupt title change in the middle of its first season.
-The initial premise was that its protagonist (Weber) had been cursed by an ex-girlfriend and thus constantly encountered bad luck.
+The initial premise was that its protagonist (Weber) had been cursed by a first date and thus constantly encountered bad luck.
 The show failed to find an audience, and so midway through the season the entire "bad luck" angle was abruptly dropped.
 The show was revamped as a more traditional sitcom and renamed The Weber Show.
-In spite of the change (or perhaps because of it), the show still struggled and was canceled at the end of the season, leaving a cliffhanger unresolved.
+The show still struggled and was canceled at the end of the season, leaving a cliffhanger unresolved.
 The show's theme song was written and performed by Liz Phair.